 If it’s something you use a lot, you could have a bit of fun doing a blind tasting with your family.
 See Two tins of tomatoes.
 Is there a difference worth having? for an example.

 Meat and fish are usually the most expensive ingredients.
-So aim to include a couple of vegetarian dishes in a week – cheap, healthy meals!
+So aim to include more vegetarian or vegan dishes in a week – cheap, healthy meals.
+And vegan will help save the planet as well.

 My family love their meat so I look for ways to increase the taste in vegetarian food and use different coloured vegetables to make the food look more interesting.